Product May Have Been Discontinued

 Dry Dog Food

 Estimated Dry Matter Nutrient Content

-Ingredients: Duck, turkey, chicken meal, brown rice, pearled barley, oatmeal, lamb, menhaden fish meal, potato, chicken fat (preserved with mixed tocopherols), white rice, tomato pomace, salmon oil, flaxseed, brewers dried yeast, alfalfa meal, sweet potato, carrots, lettuce, cranberries, celery, lecithin, chicken cartilage, potassium chloride, monocalcium phosphate, salt, dl-methionine, inulin (from chicory root), Yucca schidigera extract, Lactobacillus acidophilus, Bifidobacterium longum, Lactobacillus plantarum, Enterococcus faecium, vitamin A, D3, E, B12 supplements, choline chloride, niacin, pantothenic acid, ascorbic acid, riboflavin, thiamine mononitrate, pyridoxine hydrochloride, folic acid, biotin, zinc sulfate, iron carbonate, manganous oxide, copper oxide, cobalt carbonate, calcium iodate, sorbic acid, sodium selenite
+Ingredients: Duck, turkey, chicken meal, brown rice, pearled barley, oatmeal, lamb, menhaden fish meal, potato, chicken fat, white rice, tomato pomace, salmon oil, flaxseed, brewers dried yeast, alfalfa meal, sweet potato, carrots, lettuce, cranberries, celery, lecithin, chicken cartilage, potassium chloride, monocalcium phosphate, salt, dl-methionine, chicory root extract, Yucca schidigera extract, Lactobacillus acidophilus, Bifidobacterium longum, Lactobacillus plantarum, Enterococcus faecium, vitamin A, D3, E, B12 supplements, choline chloride, niacin, pantothenic acid, ascorbic acid, riboflavin, thiamine mononitrate, pyridoxine hydrochloride, folic acid, biotin, zinc sulfate, iron carbonate, manganous oxide, copper oxide, cobalt carbonate, calcium iodate, sorbic acid, sodium selenite

 Fiber (estimated dry matter content) = 3.9%

 The first two ingredients in this dog food are duck and turkey.
-Although they are quality items, raw poultry contains about 80% water.
+Although they are quality items, raw poultry contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, these items would probably account for a smaller part of the total content of the finished product.